Chicken Chili Verde

 Why I Love This Recipe

-Chicken Chili Verde was a HIT when we were kids growing up in Tucson.
-I'd go over to my best friends house anytime this was on the menu.
-Literally it's one of the easiest things to make and I can't get enough.
-It's especially perfect because it's feels freezing in LA right now and I know that means it's even colder in the rest of the country.
-It's 100% healthy if you leave out the chips and just serve it on it's own as a soup/chili/stew.
-Trust me, you're going to want this one on regular rotation for the next few months.
-It's that good.
+Chicken Chili Verde was a total hit when I was growing up in Tucson.
+I’d head to my best friend’s house anytime this was on the menu.
+It’s one of the easiest and most flavorful recipes to make, and I can never get enough.
+It’s especially perfect right now because it getting chilly across the rest of the country.
+This one is cozy, satisfying, and 100% wholesome if you skip the chips and enjoy it as a soup, chili, or stew.
+Trust me, you’ll want this Chicken Chili Verde on repeat all season long.

 Ingredients & Substitutions